Netflix/metaflow-docs/docs/production/coordinating-larger-metaflow-projects.md

 Imagine that ProjectFlow has a stable version in production.
 Now, Alice and Bob want to start developing a new, experimental version of the flow.
 They can work on a common codebase and run the code locally independently.
 Eventually, they will want to deploy the experimental version to AWS Step Functions (or Argo Workflows) and let it run in parallel with the production version for a while, to see that it works correctly.

-Alice and Bob could deploy the experimental version under a user-specific namespace of theirs but this would make it hard to keep iterating on the code, as one of the user namespaces would be reserved for the long-running experiment.
+Alice and Bob could deploy the experimental version under a user-specific namespace of theirs but this would make it hard to keep iterating on the code, as one of the usernamespaces would be reserved for the long-running experiment.
 A better approach is to deploy the experimental code under a custom branch.

 Try the following: